carpentries-incubator/fair-explainable-ml/episodes/5a-explainable-AI-method-overview.md

 ### Diagnostic Testing

 This is the simplest approach towards explaining model behavior.
-This involves applying a series of unit tests to the model.
+This involves applying a series of unit tests to the model, where each test is a sample input where you know what the correct output should be.
-By developing test examples that break the heuristics the model relies on (called counterfactuals), you can gain insights into the high-level behavior of the model.
+By identifying test examples that break the heuristics the model relies on (called counterfactuals), you can gain insights into the high-level behavior of the model.

 **Example Methods:** [Counterfactuals](https://arxiv.org/abs/1902.01007), [Unit tests](https://arxiv.org/abs/2005.04118)